isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-vertebrates-or-invertebrates/index.md

 Lizard (apart from legless lizards) have vertebral column also called spinal column or backbone that is divided into four parts i. e. cervical, dorsal, sacral and sacral vertebrae.
 Some lizard species may also have lumbar region.

-These vertebral sub
-- divisions are formed mainly to help perform a given functions in lizards.
+These vertebral sub-divisions are formed mainly to help perform a given functions in lizards.
 The major function of vertebral column it to ensure sufficient protection of spinal cord which runs vertically and centrally within vertebral column from the head to tail.
 The spinal cord helps in condonation of the nervous system of the entire lizard.

 Related: Do Lizards Have Teeth? **i.
 The cervical vertebrae. ** This vertebra is found at the neck region of the lizards.
 The cervical vertebrae help support the neck and assist in free movement of the neck side by side, up and down or around.